 Taking an image as fast as possible is not always the best solution.
-When we are using Shutter Priority mode, we are locking one of the three methods available to control the exposure of the image.
+When using Shutter Priority mode, we are locking one of the three methods available to control the image's exposure.
 The other two components of the equation (Aperture and ISO (for our purposes at least)) will need to work around the limits that we've set.

-If the shutter speed is too fast for the lighting conditions, we may see the aperture fully open and the ISO, which can be seen as a sensor gain, start to increase considerably.
+If the shutter speed is too fast for the lighting conditions, we may see the aperture fully open and the ISO, which can be seen as a sensor gain, increase considerably.

-In winter or in low-light environments, you may need to reduce both your flight and shutter speeds to maintain the same low-motion blur as the brighter environments can achieve while flying faster.
+In winter or low-light environments, you may need to reduce your flight and shutter speeds to maintain the same low-motion blur as the brighter environments can achieve while flying faster.

-Does the Aperture have an impact on the image quality?
+Does the Aperture have an impact on image quality?

-Yes, it does and it has a sweet spot for where the camera can take the sharpest images.
+Yes, it does, and it has a sweet spot where the camera can take the sharpest images.

 The sweet spot will depend on the system you are using, but a rule of thumb that can be used is to have the aperture closed down approximately two and a half stops.

-If you are unsure, it is well worth looking up your camera and lens to determine where this sweet spot lies and to also see what the performance is like when the aperture is fully open.
+If you are unsure, it is well worth looking up your camera and lens to determine where this sweet spot lies and see the performance when the aperture is fully open.